 “But you are not to be called ‘Rabbi,’ for you have only one Master and you are all brothers.
 9 And do not call anyone on earth ‘father,’ for you have one Father, and he is in heaven.
 10 Nor are you to be called ‘teacher,’ for you have one Teacher, the Christ.
 (Matt 23:8-10 NIV)

 In the passage above, Jesus emphasized that we are all brothers, and he wants to protect this relationship of equality.
-Believers addressing a select few by special titles creates a sense of hierarchical rule, which he condemned in Mark 10:35-44.
+Believers addressing a select few by special titles creates a sense of hierarchical rule, which Jesus condemned (Mark 10:35-44).
 It promotes a separation between clergy and laity and undermines the fundamental truth that we are all brothers.

 Jesus’ second concern is the most crucial.
 He wanted to make sure that believers do not look to men to fill a position in their lives that is reserved for the Lord Himself.
 He said the reason you are not to be called Rabbi, is because we have only one Master.
 The reason you are not to call anyone on earth ‘father,’ is that we have one Father, and he is in heaven.
 The reason we are not to be called ‘teacher,’ is that we have one Teacher, the Christ.
 And staying consistent with this line of reasoning, let me add, don’t call anyone pastor, because you have one Shepherd, Jesus, the shepherd of your soul.

-Jesus is not just trying to put leaders in their place or keep them from getting a big head, his concern is that believers will begin to substitute men for God; to see men fulfilling roles in their lives that only God Himself can fulfill.
+Putting leaders in their proper place is not Jesus’ main concern.
+His greater concern is that believers will begin to substitute men for God; to see men fulfilling roles in their lives that only God Himself can fulfill.
 The ultimate purpose of church leaders is to further every believers personal connection to Jesus the head.
 But if we don’t take Jesus’ warning to heart we can find ourselves in a culture where believers esteem and relate to church leaders in such a way that actually diminishes the believers’ personal connection, dependence, and accountability to the Lord.

 Adopting a hierarchical style of government and an unhealthy dependence on men is a two-way street.
 In the passage above, Jesus states “you are not to be called”, but he also says “do not call anyone”.
 So he warns people on both sides of leadership to be careful about embracing a form of government that elevates men into rolls reserved for God alone.